defenseunicorns/compliance-auditor/docs/console/component-definition.md

 ### Validation Execution

 A validation can be executed using the `ctrl+v` keycommand.
 This will run the validation ONLY for the currently active framework.
+This also will automatically run executable validations.
+Future work will be added to allow for more granular control over validation execution in the console.

 <img align="right" src="../../images/component-defn-console-validate.gif" alt="component definition console validation detail" style="width:100%; height:auto;">
 <div style="clear: both;"></div>